"I hit him to get his attention. I shot

 Now this is where it gets interesting as I discovered that

-not all blades are alike, and the Asian version of this particular
+not all blades are alike, with the Asian version of this

-A close comparison between the domestic and Asian cartridges
+A quick comparison between the domestic and Asian cartridges

-This means the accumulated whiskers wash out completely,
+This may mean any accumulated whiskers wash out more completely,

 meaning less rust, meaning the blade stays sharper, meaning